 a.
-DILLON RULE.
-Support modification of the "Dillon Rule" to grant to local jurisdictions those governing powers not expressly reserved to the Commonwealth or the federal government. (continued; revised 2002)
+DILLON RULE: Support modification of the "Dillon Rule" to grant local jurisdictions those governing powers not expressly reserved to the Commonwealth or the federal government. (continued; revised 2002)

-Rationale: The Commonwealth of Virginia practices a strict interpretation of the decision of federal Judge John F. Dillon of Iowa more than a century ago whereby local governments have only those powers expressly granted by the state or "indispensable to the declared objects and purposes of the corporation" (locality).
+Rationale: The Commonwealth of Virginia practices a strict interpretation of the decision of federal Judge John F. Dillon of lowa more than a century ago whereby local governments have only those powers expressly granted by the state or "indispensable to the declared objects and purposes of the corporation" (locality).
 Considering the significant growth in population and local jurisdictions in Virginia over the past century, this parsimony in local governing powers prevents local elected officials from being able to enact local ordinances to manage their communities effectively and efficiently.

 b.
-PLANNING.
-Support legislation to ensure consistency and conformity among local, subregional, Washington metropolitan regional and state short- and long-range land use, transportation, and other plans. (continued, revised 2009)
+PLANNING: Support legislation to ensure consistency and conformity among local, subregional, Washington metropolitan regional and state short- and long-range land use and transportation plans. (continued; revised 2009, 2010)

-Rationale: State legislation would be necessary for Fairfax County to enter into any regional compact to coordinate land use, transportation, and other plans.
+Rationale: State legislation would be necessary for Fairfax County to enter into any regional compact to coordinate land use, transportation, including the Greater Washington 2050 Compact. (continued; revised 2010)